 Conclusion

 In essence, the value of a low‑power objective lies not solely in what it can resolve, but in how it enables researchers to see the bigger picture—literally and figuratively—while maintaining a balance of cost, robustness, and accessibility.
-Think about it: by thoughtfully selecting and optimizing these lenses within contemporary imaging pipelines, users can achieve high‑quality, reproducible results across a spectrum of disciplines, from education and ecology to industry and biomedical research.
+Still, by thoughtfully selecting and optimizing these lenses within contemporary imaging pipelines, users can achieve high‑quality, reproducible results across a spectrum of disciplines, from education and ecology to industry and biomedical research.
 The continued refinement of low‑power optics, bolstered by digital and AI‑driven enhancements, ensures that they will remain a cornerstone of microscopy for years to come.